ThomasG1raud/projet_auth/README.md

 npm install passport@0.5
 ```

-Now you should open mangoDB and connect on mongodb://localhost:27017/images.
+5. Next, launch MongoDB and establish a connection to the "images" database using the following address: mongodb://localhost:27017/images.

-5. You can now launch the app:
+6. You can now launch the app:
 ```bash
 node server.js
 ```

-6. Open a browser and navigate to **'http://localhost:3000/api-docs/'** to view the application.
+7. Open a browser and navigate to **'http://localhost:3000/'** to view the application.

 That's it!